 Foreign companies operating in the US and American companies operating in Asia is based on data from Uniworld Business Publications database.
 This data is collected by Uniworld via each company and is based on the physical location of each subsidiary.

 Data on greenfield investment comes from the fDi Markets database, which tracks open source announcements of investment since 2003.
 The fDi Markets database is updated monthly, though data on our site reflects annualized data only.
 Greenfield investment refers to the building or expansion of new facilities, as opposed to mergers, acquisitions, or other capital investment flows.
+These figures are estimates.

 Corporate investment data for the India Matters to America/America Matters to India publication is based on a survey by the Confederation of Indian Industries and Grant Thorton and supplemented with data from the Indian Embassy to the United States.